madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

       else pure DeleteMax
 ```

-Somewhat arbitrarily we choose between a deletion and an insertion with $50%$
+Somewhat arbitrarily we choose between a deletion and an insertion with $50\%$
 probability.
 This may or may not be a realistic simulation, but it is something
 easy to adjust.
-You could have multiple wrappers over `Action a`{.haskell} such
+We can have multiple wrappers over `Action a`{.haskell} such as
-as `DeleteHeavy a`{.haskell} and `InsertionHeavy a`{.haskell} to simulate
+`DeleteHeavy a`{.haskell} and `InsertionHeavy a`{.haskell} to simulate different
-different scenarios.
+scenarios.

 We haven't seen the `@`{.haskell} symbols in the `Arbitrary`{.haskell} instances
 before.
-They are visible type applications via `TypeApplications` extension.
-In
+They are visible type applications enabled by `TypeApplications`
-addition to drastically improving handling ambiguous types, they are allow me to
+extension.
+In addition to drastically improving handling ambiguous types, they
-show what type variables truly are in Haskell.
+allow us to learn more about type variables.

 ### There is $\Lambda$ then there is $\lambda$